aeither/openedu/README.md

 # OpenEdu

-OpenEdu is the unified interface to access the EDU Chain ecosystem.
-It seamlessly integrates with leading EDU Chain applications including Sailfish Finance, Grasp Academy, ED3, and DailyWiser, providing a centralized hub for all educational needs within the ecosystem.
+OpenEdu is the unified interface for accessing the EDU Chain ecosystem.
+It seamlessly integrates with leading EDU Chain applications like Sailfish Finance, Grasp Academy, ED3, and DailyWiser, providing a centralized hub for streamlined educational needs while driving growth within the ecosystem.

 ## 🏁 DEMO